bssgn1272/btmms/README.md

     • Text Editor
             - Atom free open source-code editor.
             - Sublime cross-platform source code editor.
+            - Or your prefered editor.

 Description:

-The Public Announcement System displays a Departures screen with 20 Buses scheduled for the given day.
+The Public Announcement System displays a Departures and Arrivals screen with scheduled buses for the given day.

 The user logins in with username and password to enter The Public Announcement System.

 The Public Announcement System displays Bus information by Bus License (Number), Time, Company, Bay and Status.
- - Status column include; Boarding, Canceled, On Time, Delayed and Canceled.
+ - Status column include; Boarding, Cancelled, Delayed and Departed.
- - Bay Column include 5 Bays; A, B, C, D and E.
+ - Gate Column includes 9 gates; From 1 to 9.